 How To Transfer a Car Title in Pennsylvania

-Transferring titles requires a lot of paperwork, and you must complete them accurately and smoothly.
-Hence the need to learn how to transfer car titles.
+Transferring titles requires a lot of paperwork, and you must complete them accurately and smoothly to ensure ownership change.

 The dealer (seller) is responsible for transferring the car title in Pennsylvania.
 Although as the buyer, you will need to be around to sign some documents and provide your name in the given spaces.